15 Most Affordable States for Assisted Living in 2026 [Cost Guide]

 South Dakota assisted living cost

-The average cost of assisted living in South Dakota ranges from $5,341 to $5,565 per month.
-These rates remain competitive despite recent price increases, staying below the national median of $5,190.
-Your costs will vary by location-Rapid City offers more affordable options at $5,565 monthly, while Sioux Falls averages $6,150.
+Assisted living in South Dakota ranges from $5,341 to $5,565 monthly—competitive with the national median of $5,190.
+Rapid City costs $5,565 monthly, while Sioux Falls runs $6,150.

 South Dakota Medicaid and financial aid

-- Be South Dakota residents meeting citizenship requirements
+- South Dakota residency meeting citizenship requirements

-- Require nursing facility level of care
+- Nursing facility level of care

-- Have monthly income below $2,901 (300% of SSI amount in 2025)
+- Monthly income below $2,901 (300% of SSI in 2025)

-- Possess resources under $2,000
+- Resources under $2,000

 South Dakota cost of living